Falkor/vim-configuration/README.md

 ## Introduction

-This is the personal vim config of Evan Coury (aka EvanDotPro).
+This is my personal vim config.
-After trying it for some time (and adapted it to fit my tastes), I decided it was worth to fork and adapt.
+Nearly all credit goes to Evan Coury (aka EvanDotPro) so prefer to use its [Ultimate Vim Configuration](https://github.com/EvanDotPro/vim-configuration) rather than this one as it integrates only a few changes to suit my tastes.

+Below are the initial text from Evan.

+## Evan's notes

 Author: Evan Coury, http://blog.evan.pro/
 URL: https://github.com/EvanDotPro/vim-configuration